Congratulations, Peter Buchanan, on 35 years as a TEC Chair!

 Believing in people’s ability to make a difference, one of Peter’s greatest passions is working with individuals who are sincerely committed to becoming better leaders and taking their businesses to higher levels of performance.

-In addition to his commitment to being a TEC Chair for 35 years, Peter also sits on the Executive Team at TEC as the National Director of Chair Development, playing an integral role in setting new Chairs up for success.
+In addition to his commitment to being a TEC Chair for 35 years, Peter also sits on the Leadership Team at TEC as the National Director of Chair Development, playing an integral role in setting new Chairs up for success.

 We sat down with Peter to glean insight, enjoy some memories, and understand the impact TEC has had on him.